jatcwang/talks/2025_error_handling_tour/slides.md

 **When NOT to use typed errors?**

-- The caller can only rethrow it - i.e. _exceptional_ circumstances
+- The caller can't do much with it other than rethrowing it

 </v-click>